All Saved Freak Band: Brief history

 Based out of a Christian commune near Orwell, Ohio, members included co-founders Joe Markko and Larry Hill, Mike Berkey, Ed Durkos, Tom Eritano, Tim Hill, Morgan King, Norris McClure, Carole King, Randy Markko, Kim Massman, Pam Massman, Tom Miller, and rock guitarist Glenn Schwartz.
 Schwartz was lead-guitarist for the rock group, the James Gang (later replaced by Joe Walsh) and Pacific Gas & Electric who recorded a top 20 song in 1969, Are You Ready?
 Temporary replacements for Glenn Schwartz and Tom Eritano were guitarist Phil Keaggy of Glass Harp and drummer, Val Fuentes from the California band, It's a Beautiful Day.

-Prior to recording their first album, three band members - Brett Hill [Larry's son], Joe's brother Randy and Tom Miller - all lost their lives in automobile accidents while traveling to concerts.
+Prior to recording their first album, three band members—Brett Hill [Larry's son], Joe's brother Randy and Tom Miller—all lost their lives in automobile accidents while traveling to concerts.
 Singing backup and playing piano, Tom "Aquinas" Miller was one of the "Kent-25" and had been featured in Life magazine as part of the protests on the Kent State campus at the time of the Kent State shootings.
-Though the music on their first album, My Poor Generation, was written between 1968 and 1972, it wasn't released until 1973 and was dedicated to the memories of Randy Markko and Tom Miller.
+Though the music on their first album, My Poor Generation, was written between 1968 and 1972, it was not released until 1973 and was dedicated to the memories of Randy Markko and Tom Miller.
 "The totally essential Jesus rock album featuring some baroque chamber folk with harpsichord, strings, piano and woodwinds, some otherworldly smoky dream psych and some stripped-down electric boogie blues.
 This was an odd congregation that collectively created an atmosphere representing the best in what was once Jesus rock."

-Their second album, For Christians, Elves and Lovers (1976) combined evangelical theology and millennialism with admiration for the fantasy world of The Lord of the Rings author, J.R.R.
+Their second album, For Christians, Elves and Lovers (1976) combined evangelical theology and millennialism with admiration for the fantasy world of The Lord of the Rings author J.R.R.
 Tolkien.
 A copy of this album remains part of the Tolkien Collection at Marquette University.
 "And what is the result of this musical fusion?
 An absolutely incredible album which might well become a classic in the annals of Jesus music.
 The credit for this record's brilliance belongs to the artists themselves.
 Because of their talent and versatility, the 14 cuts never suffer from being repetitious or boring.
 One need only look at the diversity in style from one selection to the next in order to appreciate the creative abilities of these musicians.
 This is the 3rd album for ASFB and belongs on the shelf of every Jesus music fan."

-The band was shaken again in early 1973 when co-founder and guitarist, Joe Markko, was electrocuted with 27,000 volts of electricity in an industrial accident.
-Losing both hands and massively burned over 55% of his body, Joe remained in the Burn Unit of Cleveland MetroHealth for 9 months.
-Rhythm guitarist Ed Durkos learned all of Joe's music and the band moved forward.
-Following Joe's release he continued writing, singing and arranging for the band.
+The band was shaken again in early 1973 when co-founder and guitarist Joe Markko was electrocuted with 27,000 volts of electricity in an industrial accident.
+Losing both hands and massively burned over 55% of his body, Markko remained in the Burn Unit of Cleveland MetroHealth for 9 months.
+Rhythm guitarist Ed Durkos learned all of Markko's music and the band moved forward.
+Following Markko's release he continued writing, singing and arranging for the band.